dharmab/8492sqdn.net/content/guides/hotas/index.md

 We have heard reports that Moza's force feedback software interferes with other DCS tools including SimpleRadio-Standalone.

-[Additionally, we have heaerd reports thnat Moza's customers have found fradulent charges on their payment cards after bnuying from Moza.](https://www.reddit.com/r/moza/comments/1houmep/dont_buy_from_the_moza_website/) Therefore, we do not recommend purchasing from Moza for your financial security.
+[Additionally, we have heard reports thnat Moza's customers have found fradulent charges on their payment cards after buying from Moza.](https://www.reddit.com/r/moza/comments/1houmep/dont_buy_from_the_moza_website/) Therefore, we do not recommend purchasing from Moza for your financial security.

 We recommend VPForce as an alternative, because of the excellent software.